vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

     ![The screenshot shows the New migration project pane with values entered.](media/dms-new-migration-project.png "New migration project pane")

     > **Note:** The **Offline data migration** activity type is selected since you will be performing a one-time migration from MongoDB to Cosmos DB.
-Also, the data in the database won't be updated during the migration.
-In a production scenario, you will want to choose the migration project activity type that best fits your solution requirements.
+Also, the migration operation will not update data in the database.
+In a production scenario, you will choose the migration project activity type that best fits your solution requirements.

 5. On the **MongoDB to Azure Database for CosmosDB Offline Migration Wizard** pane, enter the following values for the **Select source** tab: